Kiez registration is not yet open. See talk for more infomation

 Many types of shade could be used at Kiez Burn, from simple carports and large tents, to more complex geodesic domes and tensegrity structures.
 Many members of the community can give advice on how to develop a suitable design, so if you need some assistance, post on the facebook group.

 Whether or not we will be able to provide power to your kiez can only be determined after your placement.
-The process of the power discussions can be followed here on Talk.
+The process of the power discussions can be followed here on Talk… (link to come – sorry)

 Where will I be?

 Aha!
-Placement, site planning, the flow of things… We will discuss that here I hope we find nice solutions for all the Kieze with lots of great neighbors!
+Placement, site planning, the flow of things… We will discuss that in the next weeks.
+I hope we find nice solutions for all the Kieze with lots of great neighbors!

 Art & Art Grants (NOW DREAMS)